EthannYakabuski/AlienMine-BlastAndDash/README.md

 ELECTRO MAN: Similar AI and size to ANTS.
 They do twice the damage though!

 ELECTRO KING: Steel biome BOSS.
 Moves and shoots like nothing else you have seen.
-Spawns a disgusting amount of minions as you drain its health.
-Plead for the sweet release of game over.
+You will plead for the sweet release of game over as your sweat drips onto your mouse.

 TROPICAL BIOME:

-MONKEY: Fastest moving unit in the game.
+MONKEY: Second fastest moving unit in the game.
 Moves erratically and will deal some serious damage each frame they are ontop of you.

-GORILLA: The second fastest moving unit in the game.
+GORILLA: The fastest moving unit in the game.
 They have a larger hitbox, but will mercilissely hunt you down until they inflict massive damage with each frame.

 PIRATE SHIP: The TROPICAL Biome boss and the ALPHA version release FINAL BOSS, Moves and shoots like nothing else you have seen.
-Heavy Barrage of cannon balls while MONKEY's and GORILLA's charge you non-stop.
+Heavy Barrage of cannon balls while MONKEY's charge you non-stop.